inspiringsource/aws-solutions-architect/README.md

 # About

->Please note that this content was developed during the transition period between the SAA-C02 and SAA-C03 versions of the AWS Certified Solutions Architect - Associate exam.
-As a result, some of the domains and task statements may have been reordered or renumbered.
-However, please be assured that the majority of the content remains relevant to the current exam.
-For more information, see the [AWS Certified Solutions Architect - Associate (SAA-C03) Exam Guide](https://d1.awsstatic.com/training-and-certification/docs-sa-assoc/AWS-Certified-Solutions-Architect-Associate_Exam-Guide.pdf)

 Welcome to our unofficial documentation for the AWS Certified Solutions Architect - Associate exam.
 This website is a work in progress, created to help others prepare for the exam in a simple and easy-to-understand manner.
 As I work through the material and gain a deeper understanding, I will be continuously adding new content and updating existing content to make it more comprehensive and user-friendly.
 The website will be updated regularly with new features like search functionality, improved navigation, and a better document structure.
 Thank you for visiting and please check back for updates.